gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 - **Caching**: Consider caching frequent queries to reduce the load on your MongoDB instance, especially for high-traffic applications.

 - **Handling Changes**: If your dataset changes frequently, consider implementing mechanisms to track consistency (e.g., using timestamps) or use snapshotting techniques to avoid inconsistent pagination.

+# Conclusion

+Implementing pagination in MongoDB using the C# driver within an ASP.NET Core application enhances efficiency and scalability.
+While the `skip` and `limit` approach works well for small to moderate datasets, alternative techniques like range-based pagination should be considered for larger datasets.

+By following best practices, you can ensure a performant and reliable pagination system that enhances both user experience and backend performance.